dotnet/orleans/Advanced-Concepts/Serialization.md

 The above two behaviours are provided by the standard .NET binary serializer and it was therefore important for us to support this standard and familiar behaviour in Orleans as well.

-# Auto Generated Custom Serializers
+# Auto Generated  Serializers

-Orleans uses the following rules upon which it decides what serializers to generate.
+Orleans uses the following rules to decide which serializers to generate.
 The rules are:

 1) Go over all grain interface and grain class implementation assemblies (these are the assemblies that have the code gen step defined on them via referencing Orleans templates nuget).